philipmuller/QuizApp/README.md

-# quiz App
+# Quiz App

-quiz App is a simple Quiz application written in Flutter.
+Quiz App is a simple Quiz application written in Flutter.
 It lets users interact with a series of questions on a variety of topics retreived from a [quiz API](https://dad-quiz-api.deno.dev/) and displays persistent all-time statistics on the user's progress.
 You can play with it [here](https://philipmuller.github.io/quizApp/).
 Please keep in mind that the app is currently optimized for mobile screen sizes only.

 ## Key challenges